apache/echarts-doc/en/option/component/visual-map.md

 ## outOfRange

 Define the visual element outside **selected area** .
-Optional visual elements are：
+Optional visual elements are:
 {{use: partial-visual-map-visual-type}}

 {{use: partial-visual-map-range(